scribe-security/docs/docs/CLI/valint/README.md

 | statement-slsa |  | In-toto Statement | no |
 | attest-slsa |  | In-toto Attestations | yes |

-Select default configuration using `--attest.default` flag. <br />
+Select default the configuration using `--attest.default` flag. <br />
 Select a custom configuration by providing `cocosign` field in the [configuration](docs/configuration.md) or custom path using `--attest.config`.

-> Note the unsigned evidence are still valuable for policy consumption regardless of them not being signed cryptography.
+> Note the unsigned evidence are still valuable for policy consumption regardless of them not being signed cryptographically.

 See details [In-toto spec](https://github.com/in-toto/attestation) <br />
 See details [attestations](docs/attestations.md)

-# CLI
+# CLI - Use Valint as a command line tool

 ## Evidence Generator - `bom` command
 `bom` command allows you to generate SBOMs and SLSA provenances in multiple flavors and targets. <br />